peterb12/A-Tour-Of-Haskell/Week3.md

 ```

-If you run that code in a Python REPL, what you'll see is that it will run forever.
+If you run that code in a Python REPL, what you'll see is that it will run forever because every time it loops, you make the list it has to iterate through even longer.
 In this case, we did that on purpose, but it's very easy to make a mistake inside a loop that causes it to run forever.

 We call what we did inside that loop, where we added new values to `myList` while we were iterating on it `mutation`.
-"Mutate" in computer science just means "change", and to change things isn't necessarily bad - usually it's very useful! - but it can be a source of errors.
+"Mutate" in computer science just means "change".
+When you can mutate things in a program, we call it _mutability_.
+Mutability isn't necessarily bad - usually it's very useful! - but it can be a source of errors.

 Here's something about Haskell that's interesting: Within the space of a given function, _you can never mutate a variable_.
 If in a certain part of a Haskell program, I say `x = 123`, then I cannot later say `x = x + 1`.  `x`, in that part of the program, will _always_  be 123.
 (There are ways to reuse the same name in different contexts, which we will see today, but this idea of _immutability_ is one that will take some getting used to.)
 This fact that variables in Haskell don't vary, is why I prefer to call them "names" or "bindings".